Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 1 (in-lab) Two Room and Five Room (Sally)

 \subsection{Comparing Hiding and Seeking}

-While the plots of Figure~\ref{fig:s2} provide a conventional summary it is hard to compare participants across conditions or to see if there are response patterns consistent for groups of participants.
-As an alternative, we can collapse much of these data to a single representation by using the ideas introduced in the introduction.
-We posit that a small number of \textit{basis} strategies with various weights mix to generate the idiosyncratic choice frequencies of individual participants.
-We can re-plot participant data in this low dimensional strategy space.
-We begin by fixing this strategy space to be that defined by the mx/mn and ma/am strategies (Figure~\ref{fig:s2Strat}).
-This strategy space places the $\alpha$ on the y axis and $\beta$ on the X axis.
-Consequently, any participant strategy that uses exclusively a mx/mn strategy will appear as a point placed in the top left of the plot (0,1).
-Any participant strategy that uses exclusively a ma/am strategy will appear in the bottom right of the plot (1,0).
-Any strategy that is made of some exclusive mix of mx/mn and ma/am will appear on the diagonal line connecting (0,1) and (1,0).
+While Figure~\ref{fig:s2} gives the conventional data summary we can also re-plot participant data in the low dimensional strategy space.
+This alternative visualization collapses much of the data to a single representation.
+The alternative visualization begins by setting the strategy space to be that defined by the maximizing/minimizing and matching/antimatching strategies (Figure~\ref{fig:s2Strat}).
+This strategy space depicts $\alpha$ on the y axis and $\beta$ on the X axis.
+Any participant strategy that uses exclusively a maximizing/minimizing strategy will appear as a point placed in the top left of the plot (0,1).
+Any participant that uses exclusively a matching/antimatching strategy will appear in the bottom right of the plot (1,0).
+Any strategy that is made exclusively of some mix of maximizing/minimizing and matching/antimatching will appear on the diagonal line connecting (0,1) and (1,0).
 Whether that two-dimensional representation is sufficient is an empirical question.
-Sufficiency in the two room case is a trivial result since two independent basis vectors will always be enough for a two-dimensional space (although as a practical matter our fits will have few points that drift off the line since we constrain the weights to be between zero and one).
-Sufficiency is not guaranteed in higher dimensional cases.
-Despite this, the five-room data depict a similar pattern to the two-room data: Both hiding and seeking strategies are well represented by a mixture of mx/mn and ma/am (Figure~\ref{fig:s2} and Figure~\ref{fig:s2Strat})

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}